flo-at/minmon/doc/check.md

 ### alarm_name
 Name of the alarm that triggered the action.

-### alarm_uuid
-UUID of the alarm state.
-This does not change until the alarm state changes.
-You can use this to track an alarm across repeated actions.

 ### alarm_timestamp
 ISO8601 timestamp of the alarm's state change event.